 Some trips are more adventure oriented while others focus on community service, cultural exploration, or language learning.
 On ALL of our trips you can count on actively learning about the culture you find yourself in, eating authentic food, and meeting great people.

 Our custom trips are an incredible value.
 We offer you a half-hour free consultation so that you can learn about what we are able to do for you.
-After this consultation if you decide you’d like us to plan your trip, we ask for a deposit of $500 so that we may begin making reservations and doing research for you.
-Our rate is a mere $40/hour.
+After this consultation if you decide you’d like us to plan your trip, we ask for a deposit of $600 so that we may begin making reservations and doing research for you.
+Our rate is very competitive within the travel industry at $60/hour.
 On average, a ten-day trip for a family of four requires between 10-15 hours of planning time.

 Our staff is trained to be very sensitive to the physical conditions of the students traveling with us, and we take their health and safety extremely seriously.
 Our counselors carry medicine kits with over the counter medicines in them to treat common sickness, and our policy is always to check with the parents of the child before administering any type of medicine.